201005-reston-bigdata/training-code/week1/notes.md

 When we use Generics, we write the Type in [].
 The simplest use case for Generics is to specify the type of objects contained in a collection or an option or similar.
 When we use Generics with collections, they provide "compile time type safety".
 Generics enables the compiler to catch us putting a String into a List[Int] or an Int into a List[String] and fail to compile.
 In general, we prefer to have problems appear at compile time instead of runtime.

+## More Scala OOP:

+- Traits : A Trait is Scala's version of Java's Interface.
+Traits are used to share interfaces and methods between classes.
+We use Traits in conjuction with classes.
+Where the class will describe what an object is, the Trait will describe something about the object.
+Classes can/do have many traits.
+When we define a trait we can specify (1) its name, (2) abstract methods, and (3) concrete methods.
+  - (1) The name of a trait is sometimes all we need.
+Sometimes our Traits just mark a class and provide no other functionality.
+  - (2) an abstract method is a method without an implementation.
+Traits with abstract methods are like contracts that a class with those Traits must fulfill.
+An abstract method has a name and a signature but no implementation (no abstract keyword necessary)
+  - (3) concrete methods are non-abstract methods.
+Methods with an implementation.
+Traits with concrete methods add some functionality to classes with those traits.
+Any trait can have any combination of abstract/concrete methods.

+- Case Classes : case classes provide some shorthand that is useful when defining immutable classes used for structuring data in FP-style code.
+We call anything like case classes that don't functionality but do provide shorter syntax "syntactic sugar".
+WHat they do:
+- fields are val by default, accessor methods are generated, since fields are val they ofc can't be changed
+- equals and hashCode methods are generated based on the fields.
+This means we can use .equals as we expect and put them in Sets + Maps.
+- toString method is generated that provides a decent printout.
+- a copy method is generated.
+This copy method will let us make modified copies of our objects without changing the original.
+Makes it easy to "update" instances of the case class, where in FP-style all updates are modified copies that don't change the original.
+- apply and unapply methods are generated in a companion object.
+  - apply is a method that lets us create instances without using the new keyword.
+We've seen this in action, even though we haven't typed the word "apply".
+List(1,2,3,4) makes use of List.apply under the hood.
+It's the same as List.apply(1,2,3,4).
+  - unapply is a method that lets us use case classes in more ways in match expressions (we'll see this later on, it lets you match based on fields inside objects)

+## Threads + Futures

+A Thread is a single flow of program execution.
+So far, we've written our applications with only one Thread in mind.
+That would be the main Thread, which uses the Stack.
+Our computers and our applications can do more than one thing at a time, whenever this is happening we have multiple Threads (multiple flows of execution).
+The number of Threads isn't capped at the number of cores -- we can have 1000s of Threads even if our machinery can only do 4 things at any given time.
+Having more threads than cores just means that some Threads will be waiting to execute.

+Throughout this training we'll be doing and thinking about multithreaded operation and parallel processing, we just probably won't be using too many Scala Futures to do so.

+In the JVM, each Thread gets its own Stack but they share the same Heap.
+We can use the Thread class from Java to control/create/run new Threads.
+In Scala, we have a convenient alternative: Future.
+A Future represents a result that has not yet appeared.
+We typically use Futures for IO tasks, or long-running computations.
+Using Futures means that the execution of our application does not wait for these long-running tasks to complete.
+Each Future will eventually result in a value wrapped in a Success, or in an Exception wrapped in a Failure.
+These Success and Failure wrappers are similar to Some and None from Option, except Failure provides more details than None.

+We can get the results from a Future by accessing it later on in our code, or we can specify a *callback function* for the Future to run after it is complete.

+Futures are very similar to Promises in JS. (not sure about async/await style Promise writing in Scala)